 Preventing fraud—the constant battle between the good and the bad actors in payments, with the good always trying to outpace the bad.
 As a payments company, we understand that fraud exists and acknowledge that fraud prevention is an important piece of any payments process.

-Being in-tune with our partners’ payments needs, we know there are areas we can lend a hand and help them better identify fraud on their platforms, so we’ve created a solution to help identify when the same bank account is tied to multiple user accounts.
+Being in-tune with our customers’ payments needs, we know there are areas we can lend a hand and help them better identify fraud on their platforms, so we’ve created a solution to help identify when the same bank account is tied to multiple user accounts.

 Fingerprinting a bank account accomplishes many things: